oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.1.17 Document Status Draft

-It must be tested that document status is `draft` if the document version is `0` or `0.y.z` or contains the pre-release part.
+It MUST be tested that document status is `draft` if the document version is `0` or `0.y.z` or contains the pre-release part.

 The relevant path for this test is: